-Localization differs from translation in that localization takes into account the idiosyncrasies of the culture within each market – adapting the product, service and message to suit local audiences.
+Localization differs from translation in that localization takes into account the idiosyncrasies of the culture within each market – adapting the product, service, and message to suit local audiences.

-As more brands understand the importance of localization, “think global; act local” has become the byword of the multinational organisation.
+As more brands understand the importance of localization, “think global; act local” has become the byword of the multinational organization.
 But brands should carefully consider the extent to which they localize their offering for the various target markets and audiences around the world if they are to achieve global success.

 We’ll explore the arguments against taking a fully localized approach, and examine some brands that have opted to take a centralized or selective approach that either ignores the differences between the markets in which they operate or chooses to localize only certain elements for consumers in these markets.

 Localization aims to make a product appear to have been created specifically for its target market, rather than imposed from outside.
 This maximizes its relevance for consumers in that market.